Are You Suffering Under A Pile Of Debt? Here's How To Get Out…

 These three simple rules will keep debt and credit problems from occurring regardless of life circumstances.

-Credit is an expedient, short-term solution to life’s difficulties, but it is usually not the lowest cost or best solution in the long-term.
+Credit is an expedient, short-term solution to life’s difficulties, but it's usually not the lowest cost or best solution in the long-term.

-From the moment you commit to taking action until the day you are debt free will likely require many months or possibly years… so plan accordingly.
+The time you commit to taking action until the day you're debt free will likely be many months or possibly years, so plan accordingly.
 Set yourself up to win.

-- First you must stem the financial bleeding by reducing expenses.
+- First, stem the financial bleeding by reducing expenses.
 This involves tracking all expenses and aligning your spending with your values so no money is wasted.
 It may also require cutting up credit cards or freezing them so you eliminate easy access to credit.
 (Did I say that before?)

 - Next, take the amount saved each month and dedicate it toward paying down debt using either the debt snowball or the accelerated debt payoff method.